top of page

 **What is Notarization?**

-Notarization is the process whereby a Notary certifies a document.
-Usually, this is done by attaching a notarial certificate to the document.
-The notarial certificate contains statements of fact or law in relation to the document being certified.
+Notarization is the process by which a Notary certifies a document, usually by attaching a notarial certificate to it.
+This certificate includes statements of fact or law related to the document being certified.

-To reschedule a booked appointment, send an email request to mananotarize@gmail.com with your new desired date and time.
+Yes, appointments are necessary.
+You can make appointments and payments online or over the phone.
+Payment is required at the time of booking.
+To reschedule a booked appointment, please send an email request to mananotarize@gmail.com with your preferred new date and time.

 - U.S. state-issued Driver’s License